Battle of Remagen: Counterattack ordered and delayed

 The Germans were determined to eliminate the bridge and isolate the American units on the eastern shore.
-General of the Cavalry Edwin Rothkirch, commanding officer of LIII Armeekorps, had been captured on 6 March.
+Rothkirch, commanding officer of LIII Armeekorps, had been captured on 6 March.
 On 9 March his superior, General Hans Felber, 7th Army commander, appointed Fritz Bayerlein in his place.
 Bayerlein, who had served as Gen. Erwin Rommel's chief of staff in Africa, was the former commander of the Panzer Lehr Division during the Battle of the Bulge.
 The Panzer Lehr, filled with some of the best instructors pulled from Germany's tank schools, had developed a reputation as the toughest and most feared Panzer division of the Wehrmacht, and Bayerlein had a reputation for promptness and efficiency.

 Model gave Bayerlein 24 hours to come up with a plan.
 He gave Bayerlein command of the 11th Panzer Division, a force of 4,000 men, 25 tanks, and 18 artillery pieces led by General Wend von Wietersheim; the 9th Panzer Division, totaling about 600 men, 15 tanks, and 12 artillery units; the 106th Feldherrenhalle Panzer Brigade with five tanks; and a regiment of the formerly highly regarded Panzer Lehr Division, which was a shadow of its former self, comprising only about 300 men and 15 tanks.
 But the 11th Panzer was 100 km to the north in Düsseldorf.
 The lack of fuel made moving forces difficult and the route to Remagen was jammed with traffic and subject to attack by American aircraft.

 Bayerlein wanted to wait for all of the units to arrive and attack in force, but Model countermanded him and required him to counterattack immediately with what units he had on hand.
 On 9 March, the 67th Infantry Regiment tried to stop the American progress, but their attacks were too weak and piecemeal to ensure success, as "overcast skies and limited visibility restricted aerial support during the day."
 Once the 11th Panzer arrived, their armored units broke down frequently, making an effective defense more difficult.